MiracleLabs/ds19-openlab-ticket-booking-bot/cheetsheet.md

-# DS19 Open Lab | Build a ticket booking bot using Google's Dialogflow
+# DS19 Open Lab | Build a Ticket Booking bot using Google's Dialogflow

 The below markdown file consists of commands and notes that will help you to complete and understand the lab - Build a ticket booking Bot using Google's Dialogflow.